 Meanwhile, Eintracht Frankfurt arrive in Catalonia under pressure of their own.
 Defensive struggles and a recent heavy domestic defeat have hurt morale, but the German side still has enough attacking talent and counter-attacking threat to unsettle Barcelona — meaning nothing can be taken for granted when underdogs meet giants.

-Barcelona’s probable lineup
+Barcelona’s confirmed lineup

 Players of FC Barcelona pose for a team photograph.
 Fran Santiago/Getty Images

-This setup aims to balance defensive solidity with attacking width and pace — expecting Yamal and Raphinha to exploit space on the flanks, while midfield control from de Jong and Pedri should facilitate transitions and service to Lewandowski in the box.
+This setup aims to balance defensive solidity with attacking width and pace — expecting Yamal and Raphinha to exploit space on the flanks, while midfield control from de Lopez and Pedri should facilitate transitions and service to Lewandowski in the box.

 see also